pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 #### Docker

 Docker support for Pivotal Cloud Foundry is in beta currently.
 To enable Docker support in your deployment, you can use a CLI command as a user with the admin role: `cf enable-feature-flag diego_docker`.
-For additional details about current Docker support, see details here.

 #### Security Configuration of Runtime